-From thermodynamical point of view we can distinguish between two emulsion systems.
-Thermodynamically stable systems are known as microemulsions, while thermodynamically unstable or metastable systems are known as macroemulsions, where can also be counted high internal phase emulsions or HIPEs.
-These three types of the emulsions differ in structural length scale; microemulsions involve droplets in range between 5 and 100 nm while macroemulsions and high internal phase emulsions in range between 100 nm and 10 μ m.
+From a thermodynamical point of view, we can distinguish between two emulsion types.
+Thermodynamically stable systems are known as microemulsions, while thermodynamically unstable (potentially metastable) systems are known as macroemulsions.
+High internal phase emulsions or HIPEs are a subset of macroemulsions.
+The different emulsions feature different feature sizes.
+While microemulsions are typically characterized by droplet diameters below 100 nm, macroemulsions (and high internal phase emulsions) feature droplet diameters of 100 nm up to 10 μ m.

-Microemulsions are thermodynamically stable liquid dispersions of an oil phase or a water phase, where dispersion phase is included in aggregates of surface active agents the concentration of which is generally much higher compared with coarse emulsions.^{15,16} Microemulsions have nothing in common with coarse emulsions except that both can be considered as liquid-liquid dispersions.
-Droplets involved in microemulsions are in a size range of 5 nm - 100 nm, and has very low oil/water interfacial tension.
-Because the droplets sizes are less than the wavelength of visible light, microemulsions are transparent.
-Formation of microemulsions is readily and sometimes spontaneously, generally without high energy input.
-Microemulsions tend to decrease Gibbs free energy (ΔG <0).
-Small droplet sizes make the specific area larger which increase surface tension and increase Gibbs free energy which is in agreement with equation, where γ is surface tension and A is surface area.
-This excess free energy per unit area that exists in the surface molecule is defined as the surface tension (γ).
+Microemulsions are thermodynamically stable liquid dispersions of an oil or a water phase.
+The dispersed phase is included in aggregates of surface active agents.
+The concentration of the latter is generally much higher compared to macroemulsions.^{15,16} Droplets involved in microemulsions are in a size range of 5 nm - 100 nm, and have a very low oil/water interfacial tension.
+Because the droplets sizes are smaller than the wavelength of visible light, microemulsions exhibit a transparent appearance.
+Formation of microemulsions occurs readily (sometimes even spontaneously) and generally without high energy input.
+The formation of microemulsions cause a decrease of the Gibbs free energy (ΔG <0).
+Small droplet sizes increase the specific surface area (which increases the surface tension) and increase the Gibbs free energy according to equation 3, where γ is surface tension and A is the surface area.
+The excess free energy per unit area that exists in the surface molecule is defined as the surface tension (γ).
 Surface